screener-io/screener-storybook/README.md

 - **baseBranch:** Optional branch name of your project's base branch (e.g. master).
 Set this option when developing using feature branches to:
     - automatically compare and accept changes when merging a feature branch into the base branch, or when rebasing a feature branch.
     - automatically pull the initial baseline of UI states for a feature branch from this base branch.
+- **storybookStaticBuildDir:** Optional path to exported static Storybook app.
+When this is used, tests will be run against the static Storybook app only.
+See above section "Testing with Static Storybook App" for setup instructions.
 - **includeRules:** Optional array of RegExp expressions to filter states by.
 Rules are matched against state name.
 All matching states will be kept.
     - Example:
     ```javascript